Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 Three Risks of USDe You Cannot Ignore

 USDe isn't a traditional stablecoin — its risk profile is fundamentally different from USDC or USDT.
 Understanding these three risks is prerequisite to deciding whether to hold USDe.
 Risk 1: Yield compression or even losses when funding rates go negative.
 When crypto markets drop significantly (bear markets), overall sentiment turns bearish, and funding rates may go negative.
 Ethena's short positions then no longer collect funding rates — instead paying out.
 Under these conditions, sUSDe's annualized yield may drop near 0; if prolonged, the protocol may need to tap its Reserve Fund to subsidize holders.
 Ethena's Reserve Fund had approximately $45 million at end-2024 as a buffer.
 But if negative funding rates persist too long at too large a scale, the Reserve Fund could be exhausted, leading to real principal losses.
 Risk 2: Exchange Counterparty Risk.
-Ethena's short positions are on centralized exchanges (Binance, OKX, Bybit, etc.), and Ethena holds large positions and margin on these exchanges.
+Ethena's short positions are on centralized exchanges (Binance, OKX, Bybit, etc.), and Ethena holds large positions and Margin on these exchanges.
 If any of these exchanges encounters problems (collapse, hack, regulatory freeze), Ethena may lose positions and margin on that exchange — analogous to a bank run, but against a CEX.
 This risk is particularly noteworthy post-FTX collapse (Ethena had positions during the FTX era).
 Currently Ethena distributes positions across multiple exchanges to reduce single-exchange exposure.
 Risk 3: stETH Depeg Risk.
 USDe's long portion is primarily stETH (Lido's Ethereum staking token).
 Normally stETH and ETH trade near 1:1.
 But historically stETH has briefly deviated from ETH (in 2022 stETH deviated over 5%).
 If stETH significantly depegs, Ethena's long portion's dollar value shrinks, but the short portion is ETH-denominated — this asymmetry could reduce USDe's overall collateral ratio, in extreme cases affecting USDe's $1 peg.

 What This Means for Your Money